 Treatment times can vary from a few months to several years, depending on the severity of the problem and the age of the patient.

-What Is The Advantage Of Early Treatment For Growing Children?
+What Is The Advantage Of Early Orthodontic Treatment For Growing Children?

-Dr Campbell and his team are advocates of early treatment for many orthodontic problems.
-Early intervention can reduce the need for braces treatment, extraction of permanent teeth is kept to a minimum, and best of all, your child will end up with a better looking and more stable orthodontic result.
+To keep the need for braces treatment, extraction of permanent teeth to a minimum early intervention is vital.
+Best of all, your child will end up with a better looking and more stable orthodontic result.

 What Are The Causes Of Orthodontic Problems?